camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

    v:NotBefore: Jun 19 00:00:42 2020 GMT; NotAfter: Jan 28 00:00:42 2028 GMT
 ...
 ```

+This provides you information on certificates served by the remote endpoint.

 ## How can I debug log GRPC / Zeebe communication?